 - other insurers;

-- government agencies and departments;
+- government entities, companies and departments;

+We may disclose personal information to third parties by electronic means, including via the Internet.
 Except where you have consented, we limit the use and disclosure of any personal information provided by us to third parties to the purpose for which it was supplied to us and related purposes.

-- that you will or may provide that information to us
+- that you will or may provide that information to us;

-- of the purposes for which we use it
+- of the purposes for which we use it;

-- of the types of third parties to whom we may disclose it and
+- of the types of third parties to whom we may disclose it; and

 - of how those individuals may obtain access to personal information relating to them.

 Where the personal information is sensitive information, we rely on you to have obtained the relevant individual’s consent to the above.
 If you have not done these things, you must tell us before you provide the relevant information.